MTG/sens-sensor/development/README.md

    1) Extend US8k **generated** dataset for extension with 1000 random audios from IDMT

         <a href="Sources_IDMT_dataset_Generation.ipynb">Sources_IDMT_dataset_Generation.ipynb</a> offers a guide of the extension.
-It reads UrbanSound8K_CLAP_dataset.csv, adding all zeros column for "vehicles_IDMT".
-Then, 1000 random audios are selected from IDMT dataset and divided into each of the 10 folds of US8k dataset, 100 audios per fold.
-Their CLAP embeddings are generated and are added to US8k_CLAP with 1 or 0 in "vehicles_IDMT" column depending on the presence of the sound source in the audio.
-Remember that, a new source and column "construction" is formed by the mapping of the sources "drilling" or "jackhammer".
+It reads UrbanSound8K_CLAP_dataset.csv, adding all zeros column called "vehicles_IDMT".
+Then, 1000 random audios are selected from IDMT dataset and divided into the 10 folds of US8k dataset (100 audios per fold).
+The CLAP embeddings are generated and added to US8k generated dataset with 1 in "vehicles_IDMT" column if audio belongs to IDMT.
 The output is  IDMT-US8k_CLAP_dataset.csv.
         ```
         # sens-sensor/data tree
           ├── data
           │   ├── files
-          │   │   ├── US8k_CLAP_dataset.csv
+          │   │   ├── IDMT-US8k_CLAP_dataset.csv

         ```

     2) Train model

-        <a href="Sources_US8k_model_Training.py">Sources_US8k_model_Training.py</a> trains models for predicting the corresponding source, respectively, using the algorithms indicated in the python file.

-        **NOTE: change paths to the ones indicated with "# TO INCLUDE IDMT VEHICLES"**
+        <a href="Sources_US8k_model_Training.py">Sources_US8k_model_Training.py</a> trains models for predicting the corresponding source, respectively, using the algorithms indicated in the python file. **NOTE: You must change paths to the ones indicated with "# TO INCLUDE IDMT VEHICLES" so that this code includes the dataset generated that combines US8K and IDMT**

-        It must be run in the command line with
+        Then, it must be run in the command line with

         ```
         python development/Sources_US8k_model_Training.py --data_path path/to/data/folder